On top of Haleakala

 “Take a couple of deep breaths,” I said.
 Then I took off to get more pictures.

 There were a few clouds in the crater, but it was every bit as beautiful as I remembered it.
 The crater itself is more than 2,000 feet deep and bigger than the island of Manhattan.
-Hills inside the crater are gold, pink, purple, and a myriad of other colors caused by minerals in the volcanic soil.
+Hills inside the crater are gold, pink, purple, and other colors caused by minerals in the volcanic soil.
 Off in the distance, I could see the peaks of Mauna Loa and Mauna Kea on the Big Island poking up through the clouds.
 It was spectacular.

 Looking back, it’s amazing to see how good Ken looks in that photo.
 A minute later, as I was thanking our volunteer photographer, Ken was bending over.
 Then he was popping a nitroglycerin pill.